SimonNir/stalk_pca/README.md

 # Surrogate Theory Accelerated Line-search Kit (STALK)

-**Note!** *This is NOT the official release but rather an experimental version to play around with incorporating automatic parameterization and transition pathway functionalities.*
+**Note!** *This is NOT the official release but rather an experimental version to play around with incorporating automatic parameterization and transition pathway functionalities.

+For a well-tested implementation of the automated transition pathway workflow, please refer to https://github.com/SimonNir/legacy_surrogate_hessian_pca_workflow.git
+*

 Surrogate Theory Accelerated Line-search Kit (STALK) is a Python implementation of The Surrogate Hessian Accelerated Parallel Line-search method.
 The method is intended for